 🔺 Excel displays the Filter Icon beside each heading.

-🔺 Click on the Filter Icon and to execute Ascending (A-Z) or Descending (Z-A) sorting for each heading within the range or table.
+🔺 Click on the Filter Icon and execute Ascending (A-Z) or Descending (Z-A) sorting for each heading within the range or table.

 You can use the Sort by Color option in case your data contains Conditional Formatting to display entries in colors, or you can simply color format them.